|The One True Church and The Church Or The Bible by Fr. Arnold Damen S.J. can be

 Now, my dear people, if the Catholic Church has fallen into error, then the gates of hell have prevailed against her; and if the gates of hell have prevailed against her, the Christ has not kept His promise, then He has deceived us, and if He has deceived us, the He is an impostor!
 If He be an impostor, then He is not God, and if He be not God, then all Christianity is a cheat and in imposition.

-Again, in St. Matthew, 28th chapter and verses nineteen and twenty, our Divine Savior says to His Apostles: "Go ye, therefore, and teach all nations, baptizing them in the Name of the Father, and of the Son, and of the Holy Ghost, teaching them to observe all things whatsoever I have commanded you."
+Again, in St. Matthew, 28th chapter and verses 19 and 20, our Divine Savior says to His Apostles: "Go ye, therefore, and teach all nations, baptizing them in the Name of the Father, and of the Son, and of the Holy Ghost, teaching them to observe all things whatsoever I have commanded you."
 "Lo," says He, "I, Jesus, the Son of the Living God, I, the Infinite Wisdom, the Eternal Truth, am with you all days, even until the end of the world."

 Christ, then, solemnly swears that He shall be with His Church all days to the end of time, to the consummation of the world.
 But Christ cannot remain with the Church that teaches error, or falsehood, or corruption.
 If, therefore, the Catholic Church has fallen into error and corruption, as our Protestant friends say She has, then Christ must have abandoned Her; if so, He has broken His oath; if He has broken His oath He is a perjurer, and there is no Christianity at all.
 Again, our Divine Savior (St. John, 14th chapter), has promised that He would send to His Church the Spirit of truth, to abide with Her forever.
 If, then, the Holy Ghost, the Spirit of Truth, teaches the Church all Truth, and teaches her all Truth forever, then there never has been, and never can be, one single error in the Church of God, for where there is all Truth, there is no error whatsoever.